zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Block-Protocol-2.0.rst

 Semi-collaborative Block Validation Via Challenge-Response Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Ethereum, a ''light node'' can be defined as a node that accepts
+In Expanse, a ''light node'' can be defined as a node that accepts
 block headers, and performs the verifications in (2) with the exception
 of the transaction and stacktrace trie hash verifications but does not
 perform the verifications in (4) and (6), similar to the headers-only